JoarHansson/space-images-app/CONTRIBUTING.md

 Are you here to make Space Images better?
 Awesome!

+Do you want to practice your skills in React, JavaScript and CSS?
+Great!

+Space Images is used as a learning project with focus on clean code and consistent structure.
+If you want to practise any of the techniques used in the project, this is a great place to do so.

 ## Proposing a Change

-Feel free to submit an issue with or without a PR if you found a bug or if there is something you think should be improved.
+Feel free to create an issue with or without a PR if you found a bug or if there is some feature you think should be added, or if there is something else you think could be improved.
+Anything is welcome.

 ## Issues